 Consistent with the grounded theory approach, our coding process began with analyzing small chunks of data, a process known as open coding (Glaser & Strauss, 1965).
 We developed four global codes for content analysis: (1) background information on employment status and reasons why men became SAHFs; (2) relationships with spouse or partner and children; (3) gender role norms as they relate to SAHFs' masculinities; and (4) additional information pertaining to social isolation, reactions, and support.
 We assigned these global codes to SAHFs' interview transcripts and then developed and assigned subcodes that further illuminated SAHFs' perspectives in these areas.
 As these emerging subcodes (i.e., themes) were identified, we created a codebook that included a list of all the codes.
-Members of the research team independently coded 4 to 5 transcripts at a time.
-Then, the team met to discuss their coding results, discern previously unrecognized themes, integrate existing ones, and re-conceptualize emerging themes as necessary.
+Members of the research team independently coded four to five transcripts at a time.
+Then, the team met to discuss their coding results, discern previously unrecognized themes and subthemes, integrate existing ones, and reconceptualize emerging themes and subthemes as necessary.
 Through this iterative process, the team reached consensus on the codes.